AlekseyCherepanov/john-devkit/README.md

 Code examples are between `>>>>` and `<<<<` . `#` in text is quoted with `\`: so `\#include` is for plain `#include`.

-TODO: link to .pdf file, the script to compile slides.
+TODO: a link to .pdf file, a script to compile slides.

 ## Usage without John the Ripper